 All submissions must be in Microsoft Word format and conform to The Bluebook: A Uniform System of Citation (20th ed.
 2015).

 JLPA accepts submissions via Scholastica and ExpressO.
 We also accept submissions via e-mail to JLPA@law.upenn.edu.

 * * *

-Interested parties may submit responses to any Journal discussion that has been opened to the public.
+Interested parties may submit responses to any JLPA discussion that has been opened to the public.
 Each response submission should be between 350 and 500 words with at least two citations supporting the author’s proposition.
-Authors may only submit responses through the Journal website at the link below.
+Authors may only submit responses through the JLPA website at the link below.

 Alternatively, authors may elect to reply to a response already posted the discussion page.
 Each reply submission should be approximately 250 to 350 words with at least two citations supporting the author’s proposition.
 Authors may only submit replies through the JLPA link below.
 Citations must be included as footnotes that conform to the standards set forth by the 20th edition of the Bluebook.”

 Volume 7 – OPEN

 Volume 6 – CLOSED

 Volume 1 – CLOSED